grow/grow/content/docs/translations.md

 ### Content documents

 Field names postfixed with an `@` symbol are translatable.
-Note that you can omit the `@` when referring to the field in a template.
+Note that you should omit the `@` when referring to the field in a template.
+The @ is simply used to tag the field for translation in the YAML front matter.

     # /content/pages/foo.md (YAML front matter)